HudsonAlpha/CSL_public_benchmark/README.md

 # CSL_public_benchmark

+**This repository will no longer receive updates after June 2022**

-This repo is intended to provide a periodically-updated, public view into genome sequencing benchmarks managed by [HudsonAlpha's Clinical Services Lab (CSL)](https://clinicallab.org).
+This repo is intended to provide a ~~periodically-updated~~, public view into genome sequencing benchmarks managed by [HudsonAlpha's Clinical Services Lab (CSL)](https://clinicallab.org) circa 2021-2022.
 The benchmarking results primarily provide the CSL a systematic approach to evalute various reference genome, aligner, and variant caller combinations against each other.
 All of the datasets we used for testing were generated at HudsonAlpha.
 The short-read PCR-free datasets were generated using standard clinical processes in the CSL and are currently private datasets.